-The role of frontal systems as regions of increased biological activity and as biogeographic barriers to the distribution of the plankton (mainly phytoplankton and mesozooplankton) in the Southern Ocean is now well established ^{20,21}.
-The elevated biological activity in the region of fronts is largely attributed to localised elevation of phytoplankton production rates due to increased water column stability and macronutrient availability^{22, 23}.
-Due to the increase in food availability, frontal systems are generally characterized as areas of elevated secondary and tertiary production.
+The role of frontal systems as regions of increased biological activity and as biogeographic barriers to the distribution of the plankton (mainly phytoplankton and mesozooplankton) in the Southern Ocean is now well established.
+20,21 The elevated biological activity in the region of fronts is attributed largely to localized enhanced phytoplankton production rates due to increased water column stability and macronutrient availability.22,23 Owing to the increase in food availability, frontal systems are generally characterized as areas of elevated secondary and tertiary production.
 Studies conducted in various sectors of the Southern Ocean suggest that there is marked spatial and temporal variability in the importance of the main frontal systems as biogeographic barriers to the distribution of plankton and as areas of enhanced biological activity.
-The variability in the role of the frontal systems as biogeographic barriers is thought to be attributed to mesoscale variability in the physical environment including meanders in fronts, the formation of eddies and cross frontal mixing24.
-These processes facilitate the transfer of plankton across the fronts.
-The absence of biological enhancement in the waters in the frontal waters is generally believed to reflect the temporal variability in the stability of the water column.
-Shifts in the intensity and geographic position of major frontal systems resulting from global climate change are thus likely to coincide with dramatic changes in the distribution of species and total productivity within the Southern Ocean.
+The variability in the role of the frontal systems as biogeographic barriers is thought to be attributed to mesoscale variability in the physical environment including meanders in fronts, the formation of eddies and cross-frontal mixing.24 These processes facilitate the transfer of plankton across the fronts.
+The absence of biological enhancement in the frontal waters is generally believed to reflect the temporal variability in the stability of the water column.
+Shifts in the intensity and geographical position of major frontal systems as a result of global climate change are thus likely to coincide with alterations in the distribution of species and productivity in the Southern Ocean.

-A total of 188 surface chlorophyll-a and 75 phytoplankton stations were occupied in conjunction with each XBT deployment (Figure 3).
-Chlorophyll-a was filtered passing 250 ml water samples obtained from the shipboard scientific seawater supply through serial filtration.
-Phytoplankton samples of 200 ml were collected from the shipboard scientific seawater supply and preserved in 2% buffered formalin and Lugols solution.
+In total, 188 surface chlorophyll-a and 75 phytoplankton stations were occupied in conjunction with each XBT deployment (Fig. 3).
+Total chlorophyll-a concentration at each station was determined by gently filtering (vacuum <5 cm Hg) a 250-ml surface water sample obtained from the ship's scientific seawater supply through a GF/F filter.
+The filter was then extracted in 90% acetone for 24 h in the dark at -20°C. Chlorophyll-a concentration was then determined fluorometrically.
+The phytoplankton community structure at each station was determined from a 200-ml water sample obtained from the scientific seawater supply and preserved in a 2% buffered formalin and Lugols solution.